 Are banana peels good fertilizer for plants?
-If you have seen the advice to use banana peels in the garden either as a liquid feed or in the soil, find out if they really are growth-boosting wonders.
+If you have seen the advice to use banana peels in the garden either by soaking them to create liquid feed or placing them directly in the soil, find out if they really are growth-boosting wonders.

 This is part of a series where we look at popular garden advice and check if it is fact or myth.